Indefinite numerals (veel, weinig, wat, ... )

 Onbepaalde telwoorden geven een onduidelijke hoeveelheid aan.

-(Indefinite quantifiers indicate an unclear quantity.)
+(Indefinite quantifiers indicate an unclear/unspecified amount.)

-• veel = many / a lot
+• veel = a lot / many

-• weinig = few / not much
+• weinig = little / few

 • wat = some / a bit of

-• sommige = some (but not all)
+• sommige = some (not all)

-• een paar = a few (often 2–3)
+• een paar = a few / a couple of

 • genoeg = enough